-"Voluntary" recommendations at a glance Port СВР If CBP implements biometric entry, the Port recommend ways for minimizing unintended image capture and should communicate those recommendations to CBP and cruise lines.
-CBP policy states that legal U.S. residents are allowed to opt-out of biometric screening The Port should design training standards to help cruise employees explain opt-out provisions.
+"Voluntary" recommendations at a glance Port CBP If CBP implements biometric entry, the Port recommend ways for minimizing unintended image capture and should communicate those recommendations to CBP and cruise lines.
+CBP policy states that U.S. citizens and certain exempt aliens are allowed to opt-out of biometric screening The Port should design training standards to help cruise employees explain opt-out provisions.